danascheider/reactive_support/README.md

 Yes.
 ReactiveSupport is agnostic to the characteristics of your app, and there is no reason it cannot be used in any app where you feel it is needed.

+##### What versions of Ruby are supported?
+ReactiveSupport version 0.1.0 supports Ruby versions >= 1.9.3.
+Additional Rubies may be supported in the future.
+Adding such support would be a welcome contribution to the project.

 ### Contributing
 Contributions are welcome and I will respond promptly to all issue reports and pull requests.
 Here are some guidelines to get started: